SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 29. This shows only the claims with unknown drugs which are not null.
 <br>![](/exercises/ex2/images/Ex02_Part01_29.png)

-30. Click '<' to come back to the list of available actions.
+30. Click '<' to come back to the 'Run Preparation' menu.
 <br>![](/exercises/ex2/images/Ex02_Part01_30.png)

 30. Click once again '<' to come back to the list of available actions.